jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Introduction/Features.md

 ## Support for NFS file system protocol

-The Cloud File Service supports NFS v4.0 and NFS v4.1 protocols and can be attached by using standard file system attach command.
+The Cloud File Service supports NFS v3 and NFS v4 protocols and can be attached by using standard file system attach command.

 ## Shared File Storage

-Multiple Virtual Machines can simultaneously access file storage created in the Cloud File Service, conduct read/write operation of files and implement data share of multiple computing nodes through NFS v4.0 or NFSv4.1 protocols.
+Multiple Virtual Machines can simultaneously attach file storage created in the Cloud File Service, conduct read/write operation of files and implement data share of multiple computing nodes through NFS protocol.

 ## Auto Expansion of Capacity